-Note for Summer 2020: Check the spots’ websites to confirm they are accessible to the public.
+Note for 2021: Check the spots’ websites to confirm information.
 If you head out, follow social distancing best practices and prepare for some amenities to be closed.

 There’s nothing wrong with eating lunch at the kitchen table.
 But when summer comes, there’s something magical about setting out for an adventure with a backpack full of food and a blanket.

-Whether you break out a red checkered blanket and wicker basket, or have a more impromptu PB&J affair, here’s a list of some of the very best spots in Portland to eat up outside.
+Whether you break out a red checkered blanket and wicker basket, or have a more impromptu PB&J affair, here’s a list of some of the very best spots in and around Portland to eat up outside.

 What to pack on that picnic?
 Well, that’s another post….

 - George Rogers Park.
 George Rogers Park is in downtown Lake Oswego, but tucked away enough that you’d never know it.
 Sure, it has a playground with all the usual equipment, but the real gem is the park’s access to the Willamette.
 Cross a small field, descend a few flights of stone stairs, and you’ll find yourself in the quietest section of the Willamette you could hope for.
 Let your kids run and build along the beach, climb on the massive rocks, or play in the icy water.
 Enjoy your picnic while catching views of the beautiful houses across the banks, ducks swimming by, and the occasional fisherman casting for a bite or artist sketching the beautiful scene.
 Another perk: Bathrooms!
 611 S. State St., Lake Oswego